Copyrights of the pictures rest with the respective photographers.

 In North Bengal, we have this former junction very close to the Bangladesh border:

 It was closed soon after Partition as through trains ceased to run across the border.
 A newer station was built some distance away from the border and was called New Gitaldaha Jn.
-Oddly enough, no picture of this station is available on the net though it has a fair amount of passenger traffic now.
+Oddly enough, no picture of the latter station is available on the net though it has a fair amount of passenger traffic now.

 Our last stop is also in West Bengal, but on a more optimistic note: